aka001/SigeGov/README.md

 java -jar start.jar
 [It will start the solr server, move to another terminal window]

-Setup indexes for solr search:
+Setup indexes for solr search
 1.Create a schema.xml from django haystack indexes so that solr can return the query output
 	python manage.py build_solr_schema > schema.xml
 2.  cp schema.xml to solr [Assuming solr is present in the home directory]